Our Story

 .png)

-This scheme will encourage less waste and encourage the rollerskating community to re-purpose used equipment back into the community.
-This will give the opportunity to young people and families to own their own rollerskates and be active through rollerskating outside of the sessions.
-Imroving their physical and mental well-being.
+This scheme encourages less waste and also encourages the rollerskating community to re-purpose used equipment.
+This provides the opportunity for young people and families to own their own rollerskates and be active through skating outside of the sessions.
+Improving their physical and mental well-being.

 We run a development Scheme for Scholarship graduates.
 Keep in touch with Young People who have graduated from The Skate Scholarship and work with LS-TEN skatepark to develop their skills and offer them opportunities to learn how to coach.